Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 Console.WriteLine($"Top intent: {response.Value.Prediction.TopIntent}");
 ```

-The specified parameters can also be used to initialize a `ConversationAnalysisOptions` instance.
+The specified parameters can also be used to initialize a `AnalyzeConversationOptions` instance.
 You can then call `AnalyzeConversation()` using the options object as a parameter as shown below.

+You can also set the verbose parameter in the `AnalyzeConversation()` method.

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationWithOptions
 ConversationsProject conversationsProject = new ConversationsProject("Menu", "production");